Shehzad2004/CSCE155-C-Lab02/worksheet.md

 the exchange amounts for the following inputs:

   a) $250.25
+The Exchange Tax=25.02
+The great britian pound=88.96
+The Japenese yen=14375

   b) $1,000.52
+The Exchange Tax=0.10
+The great britian pound=0.36
+The Japenese yen=57

   c) $968,410.12
+The Exchange Tax=96.80
+The great britian pound=344.12
+The Japenese yen=55604

 6. Suppose that you had used only `int` types